Crucible: Modern-day uses

-Crucible is used in the laboratory to contain chemical compounds when heated to extremely high temperatures.
+Crucibles are used in the laboratory to contain chemical compounds when they are heated to extremely high temperatures.
 Crucibles are available in several sizes and typically come with a correspondingly-sized lid.
 When heated over a flame, the crucible is often held inside a pipeclay triangle which itself is held on top of a tripod.

-Crucibles and their covers are made of high temperature-resistant materials, usually porcelain, alumina or an inert metal.
-One of the earliest uses of platinum was to make crucibles.
+Crucibles and their covers are made of heat-resistant materials, usually porcelain, alumina or an inert metal.
 Ceramics such as alumina, zirconia, and especially magnesia will tolerate the highest temperatures.
+However, chemical reactions with the material in the crucible must be kept in mind; the emergence of melting point-lowering eutectic systems is an especially important consideration.
 More recently, metals such as nickel and zirconium have been used.
-The lids are typically loose-fitting to allow gases to escape during the heating of a sample inside.
+The lids are typically loose-fitting in order to allow gases to escape during the heating of a sample inside.
 Crucibles and their lids can come in high form and low form shapes and in various sizes, but rather small 10 to 15 ml size porcelain crucibles are commonly used for gravimetric chemical analysis.
-These small-size crucibles and their covers made of porcelain are quite cheap when sold in quantity to laboratories, and the crucibles are sometimes disposed of after use in precise quantitative chemical analysis.
+These smaller crucibles and their covers made of porcelain are quite cheap when sold in large quantities to laboratories, and the crucibles are sometimes disposed of after use in precise quantitative chemical analysis.
 There is usually a large mark-up when they are sold individually in hobby shops.